 we have reached levels in the audio field that are “good enough” for our ears.
 Humans can’t handle higher resolutions technically but what about communicating sonic universes as a whole?
 Maybe we won’t need any cables because incredible sound ranges might be transferred wirelessly?

 That question brings a smile to Stocker’s face.
-“In my understanding there are no real technological limits so I’d never
+“In my understanding there are no real technological limits so I’d never say never but I think there’ll always be a sector which will require signal transmission by cable.”

 The use of a cable, Stocker explains, always gives you a certain kind of cultural assurance “implying reliability and that is something that the following generations can’t do without.”
 His 12-year-old son, for instance, “stores all his songs and videos digitally on his PC, tablet or smartphone but” – Gerfried Stocker continues after a short pause for thought – “he has acquired all the records and videos that he really loves as a kind of tangible asset, too.”